Starting with Windows Driver Kit (WDK) 8.0, the driver development environment and the Windows debugger are integrated into Microsoft Visual Studio.

 Starting with WDK 8.0, the driver development environment and the Windows debugger are integrated into Visual Studio.
 In this integrated environment, most of the tools you need for coding, building, packaging, testing, debugging, and deploying a driver are available in the Visual Studio user interface.

 Typically kernel-mode debugging requires two computers.
 The debugger runs on the host computer and the code being debugged runs on the target computer.
-With the the Windows debugger integrated into Visual Studio, you can perform a wide variety of debugging tasks, including those shown in the following list, from the host computer.
+With the Windows debugger integrated into Visual Studio, you can perform a wide variety of debugging tasks, including those shown in the following list, from the host computer.

 - Configure a set of target computers for debugging.